levlafayette/SpartanNCI/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 2: Shell Environment
 * Gadi login configuation is located at `.config/gadi-login.conf`
-* This caan be used to change the the default project and the CLI shell that Gadi initiates, which is bash by default (e.g., `SHELL /bin/tcsh`).
+* This can be used to change the the default project and the CLI shell that Gadi initiates, which is bash by default (e.g., `SHELL /bin/tcsh`).
 If you try to use a shell not registered it will default to bash.
 -- *Slide End* --

 -- *Slide* --